kamicode25dev-hub/learning-journey/README.md

 ---

-## 💻 Projetos = 🤖 KamiFlow
+## 💻 Projects = 🤖 KamiFlow

-#### Projeto de assistente virtual inteligente desenvolvido em Python, com foco em automação, integração de APIs e memória contextual.
-Criado para simular uma aplicação real, o KamiFlow demonstra conhecimentos em desenvolvimento Back-end, arquitetura de software, boas práticas de programação e construção de soluções escaláveis voltadas para produtividade e experiência do usuário.
+#### Intelligent virtual assistant project developed in Python, focused on automation, API integration, and contextual memory.
+Created to simulate a real-world application, KamiFlow demonstrates skills in Back-end development, software architecture, programming best practices, and the creation of scalable solutions aimed at productivity and user experience.

 ## 📂 Repository Organization